How Do Alcohol And Drugs Interact?

 Alcohol and drug addictions can form separately, but they may also be co-occurring.
-Concurrent drug and alcohol use occurs when a person drinks and uses drugs at separate points over a long period of time.
-It’s common for surveys on this topic to use a 30-day timescale.
-Simultaneous drug and alcohol use refers to the ingestion of both in a single event.
+Simultaneous drug and alcohol use occurs when ingestion of both substances takes place in a single event.
 If someone drinks liquor and smokes marijuana at a party, that qualifies as simultaneous use.
-If someone drinks alcohol a couple of days a week and smokes marijuana on the weekends over the period of a month or two, that would be described as concurrent drug use.
+Many people who abuse both drugs and alcohol do so at the same time.

 Data shows a significant concurrent overlap between people who drink alcohol and people who smoke cigarettes.
 A person’s sensitivity to cravings for alcohol and cigarettes may be determined by genes in combination with environmental factors.

 Not only are smokers more likely to drink and vice versa, but heavy smokers are more likely to drink heavily, and heavy drinkers are more likely to smoke heavily.
 Smoking rates among people with alcohol use disorders are estimated to be around 90%, with 70% of them smoking one pack or more a day.
 This relationship persists even though smoking in the general population has been on the decline.

 Both alcohol and nicotine carry their own health risks, but when they are used together the likelihood of negative health outcomes increases.
 These include: